semanto-mondal/MPI/README.md

 Different MPI FUNCTIONS are used to perform parallel computation seamlessly.
 A few common macros and functions are described as follows:

-a.
-MPI_Init: It initializes the MPI environment as well as bridges communication between the processes.
+1. MPI_Init: It initializes the MPI environment as well as bridges communication between the processes.
-b.
-MPI_COMM_WORLD: It indicates all the processes in the program and it is a global communicator.
+2. MPI_COMM_WORLD: It indicates all the processes in the program and it is a global communicator.
-c.
-MPI_SUM: It computes the sum of input values and it’s a reduction operation.
+3. MPI_SUM: It computes the sum of input values and it’s a reduction operation.
 It is commonly used to perform the summation of the intermediate computation computed by individual processes.
-d.
-MPI_FLOAT: It is used to define the precession in the floating point number.
+4. MPI_FLOAT: It is used to define the precession in the floating point number.
-e.
-MPI_Send: It is used to send messages to other processes.
+5. MPI_Send: It is used to send messages to other processes.
-f.
-MPI_Recv: It is used to receive messages from other processes.
+6. MPI_Recv: It is used to receive messages from other processes.
-g.
-MPI_Comm_rank: This function retrieves the current rank of the MPI Processes.
+7. MPI_Comm_rank: This function retrieves the current rank of the MPI Processes.
-h.
-MPI_Comm_size:  This function retrieves the total number of processes in the MPI_COMM_WORLD.
+8. MPI_Comm_size:  This function retrieves the total number of processes in the MPI_COMM_WORLD.
-i.
-MPI_Wtime: It retrieves the elapsed time from the starting of the epoch in seconds.
+9. MPI_Wtime: It retrieves the elapsed time from the starting of the epoch in seconds.
-j.
-MPI_Reduce: It performs the reduction operation.
+10. MPI_Reduce: It performs the reduction operation.
 It combines the results of several processes and gives a single result.
-k.
-MPI_Finalize: This function shuts down the MPI environment at the end of the program and frees any resources allocated by MPI_Init.
+11. MPI_Finalize: This function shuts down the MPI environment at the end of the program and frees any resources allocated by MPI_Init.

 **Implementation WorkFlow:**